BlindReviewAAAI18/FSbasedMLStream/README.md

 detect whether concept drifts occur due to the changing of the label distribution or the feature distribution.</P>

-<P>Finally, our approach can perform efficiently in the han-
+<P>Finally, our approach can perform efficiently in the handling of multi-label data streams.
+The model used here is
-dling of multi-label data streams.
-The model used here is incremental, the time cost is relevant to the size of a data chunk, while the time costs in aforementioned multi-label FS approaches depend on the size of the whole multi-label data set or the square value.
-Thus, our approach is more ef- ficient and scalable.</P>
+incremental, the time cost is relevant to the size of a data chunk, while the time costs in aforementioned multi-label FS approaches depend on the size of the whole multi-label data set or the square value.
+Thus, our approach is more efficient and scalable.</P>
 <H2>Data Set </H2>
 <P><A onclick="stc(this, 26)" href="http://mulan.sourceforge.net/datasets-mlc.html"
-target="_new"> Benchark data sets</A>: In our experiments, we select six large- scale benchmark multi-label databases from different appli- cation domains to simulate the multi-label data stream.
+target="_new"> Benchark data sets</A>: In our experiments, we select six large scale benchmark multi-label databases from different application domains to simulate the multi-label data stream.
 De- tails of these data sets are listed in Table 1, where Label- Cardinality is the average number of labels in a database while Label-Density is the average number of labels in a